erez-o/docsforge/docs/markdown-cheat-sheet.md

 Markdown
 ========

-Markdown is the language used in Doxiz pages and discussions.
+Markdown is the language used in DocsForge pages and discussions.
 It follows [John Gruber’s Markdown](http://daringfireball.net/projects/markdown/) and some extentions from [Github flavored markdown](https://help.github.com/articles/github-flavored-markdown/).
 The package used to render markdown is [Python-Markdown](https://pypi.python.org/pypi/Markdown).